What is home hardening?

 The foremost study on home hardening is NIST Technical Note 2205 which recommends 40 actions that should be taken.
 So, where should you focus your efforts?
 This image from Sustainable Defensible Space shows the relative cost of upgrading the listed features to ember-resistant materials and design compared to the priority level which indicates the features most vulnerable to wildfires and embers.

 The four highest priority items are installing a fire resistive roof, addressing your deck, installing non-combustible gutter guards and replacing or retrofitting the vents to your attic, basement and crawlspace.
-The latter two are inexpensive and recognized as being very effective.
+The latter two priority items are inexpensive and recognized as being very effective.

 Learn much more about home hardening by using the two buttons below.